MVPatM/RayData_Augmentation/Albumentation_Change/Readme.md

-This is the change part of albumentations library.
+This is the changed part of albumentations library.
 I push the these two functions to Compose class in albumentations/core/composition.py These functions are Compose class's method.